DiogoNeves/Video2LLM/README.md

 This project is experimental, and I’m actively researching and refining the approach.

-Feedback and suggestions are highly encouraged as I continue to improve this tool.
+Feedback and suggestions are encouraged.
 I'll also be preparing a YouTube video on this, which you can find on [my YouTube channel](https://youtube.com/@diogoneves?si=C7FD8V1ElaBiTxrp).

+---

 ## 🎥 Sample